metadata toggle

 Amounts to be administered and administration route

-A relationship between final effective dose and body weight has not been established and therefore the dose has to be determined for each dog on an individual basis.
+A relationship between the final effective dose and body weight has not been established and therefore the dose must be determined for each dog on an individual basis.

 Animals should be re-examined every 6 months during treatment.